-Access to the Internet from reading and reference room terminals is for holders of Reader's Tickets or Temporary Tickets only.
-Access to the Internet from reading and reference room terminals is only provided for Readers to assist them in their research activity.
-General interest Internet browsing should not be carried out on reading and reference room terminals.
+Access to the Internet at The National Archives (excepting Cyber Café terminals) is only provided for Readers to assist them in their research activity.
+General interest Internet browsing should not be carried out on terminals in the Document Reading Room, the Map and Large Document Reading Room and the Open Reading Room.
 Readers must abide by the rules and regulations as laid out in this Policy.